 |“Canada has always struggled with providing timely access to care for “elective” procedures and surgeries, as well as access to specialist consultation.
 This pandemic now promises to create a further, unprecedented negative impact on wait lists that are already too long.
 Not only will patients need to endure more suffering and pain as they wait longer for necessary care, but we’re going to see things that were “elective” turn to urgent.
 Excessive wait times are not just an inconvenience, they mean that suboptimal care is being delivered.”|

-– Dr. Chris Simpson, Chief Medical Information Officer, Novari Health
+– Dr. Chris Simpson, Former Chief Medical Information Officer, Novari Health

 For the next few years, and like never before, surgeons, hospitals and provincial health authorities will need to triage and prioritize patients, optimize the allocation of operating theatre time and manage huge wait lists with unprecedented efficiency.